Twenty travel movies that will inspire you to travel, if not through their globetrotting stories, then by their amazing scenery.

 Kon-Tiki (2012)

 Kon-Tiki is based on the true story of explorer Thor Heyerdahl’s crossing of the Pacific Ocean on a balsawood raft.
 The Norwegian adventurer wanted to prove the possibility of pre-Columbian migration between South America and Polynesia.
-It won’t make you want to make you hop the next raft across an expanse of ocean, but it will make you appreciate cruise ships and air travel.
+It won’t make you want to hop the next raft across a great expanse of water.
+However, it will make you appreciate cruise ships, air travel and the islands of the Pacific.

 Australia (2008)

-Even if you don’t go for the romantic plot about an English aristocrat falling for an Aussie stockman in the sprawling outback, you can’t help but be enamoured by the stunning landscapes of my homeland.
+Director, Baz Luhrman, lends his dramatic flair to the Aussie outback and makes a panoramic, 3-hour tourism advertisement.
+Even if you don’t go for the romantic plot: English aristocrat falls for rough Aussie stockman in the sprawling outback, you can’t help but be enamoured by the stunning landscapes of my homeland.

 Queen of the Desert (2015)

 Another adventure travel movie starring Nicole Kidman, this one based on a true story, is Queen of the Desert.
-The Werner Herzog directed biopic tells the story of Gertrude Bell, an English traveller, archaeologist, explorer, cartographer and political attaché for the British Empire.
-You will not only be fascinated by Bell’s life but by the stunning scenery shot in Morocco, Jordan, Algeria and the UK.
+The Werner Herzog-directed biopic tells the story of Gertrude Bell, an English traveller, archaeologist, explorer, cartographer and political attaché for the British Empire.
+You won’t only be fascinated by Bell’s life but by the stunning north African scenery.

 Romance and Self Discovery Travel Movies